MW Leaders of Historical Preservation Awards

 Manitowish Waters Historical Society's Highest Recognition 2019

-On May 22, 2019, the Manitowish Waters Historical Society proudly recognized four community members as Leaders of Historic Preservation.
+On May 22, 2019, the Manitowish Waters Historical Society proudly recognized four community members as Leaders of Historical Preservation.
 These "historical pioneers" each contributed significantly to preservation of vital records, images, narratives, maps, histories, artifacts and stories that are at the foundation of our community's identity.
 Though the recipients may have pursued historic preservation in different manners, each are vital to our ongoing documentation of our town's history.
-With great honor, we post names, pictures and stories of Manitowish Waters Leaders of Historic Preservation!
+With great honor, we post names, pictures and stories of Manitowish Waters Leaders of Historical Preservation!

 Carl Christensen